 • Advise the designation/fellowship holder of the complaint and request a written response.
 CSI may provide the name of the complainant to the designation holder and the nature of the complaint, and

 • if requested, a copy of the complaint letter.
-The holder is given at least thirty (30) days’ notice of the complaint to respond.
+The holder is given at least fourteen (14) days’ notice of the complaint to respond.
 The notice outlines the section(s) of the Code of Ethics the holder allegedly violated and describes how the alleged violation occurred.
 The notice also states the date the Designation Ethics Committee will meet to consider the violation and the date by which a response must be received.
 The holder (or representative) must send a written response only.
 This response must be received by the deadline in order to be considered.
 The deadline for response will, in no circumstances, be less than seven (7) days prior to the relevant Designation Ethics Committee meeting.
 If no response is received from the holder, the file will go to the scheduled meeting and will be considered without a response from the holder.

 • Prepare a written summary which includes information about the complaint, evidence, and any explanations of defence by the holder.
 The written summary is forwarded to the DEC by the ERC in accordance with this process.